Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For vegetarians, though, you can luckily try this guaranteed vegetarian version (NT 50) at Yixin Vegetarian Stinky Tofu.
 The cubes of fried tofu here are extra crispy and served with pickled cabbage and julienned cucumber.

 They also serve vegetarian mian xian (vermicelli stew or ‘mee sua’ in the Taiwanese language), which is another godsend, as this delicious dish usually has intestines and a meaty base.
 It’s only NT40 for a small bowl.

-That will bring you full circle back to the center of Fengchia Night Market!
 I’ve only just scratched the surface here.
 There are literally hundreds of other things to eat in Feng Chia Night Market, but I hope this guide provides a good starting point for food tour!